 HDL cholesterol levels, or so-called “good” cholesterol

-They are less important predictors of heart disease risk than cholesterol.
+Triglycerides are less important predictors of heart disease risk than cholesterol.

-Ideal Cholesterol is Below 150 mg/dl:
+Why Ideal Cholesterol is Below 150 mg/dl:

 Worldwide and nationwide heart disease is very rare when people have blood cholesterol levels below 150 mg/dl.1,2 This is why I have set this value for your laboratory results as “a great big A+” on the report card.
 This level can be attained by almost everyone by following a strict low-fat, no cholesterol diet, such as I recommend, and judicious use of medications.